Research News

 The team constructed a monolithic electrode (Ni/MoO2) featuring abundant atomic heterointerfaces and tri-scale (nano-micro-macro) porosity.
 This was achieved through the in situ growth of Ni nanoparticle-anchored MoO2 onto a porous Ni framework prepared via powder metallurgy.

 The team found that the electrode exhibits a triple-enhancement effect in water electrolysis.
-First, the interfacial electron transfer from Ni to MoO2 moderately weakens H* adsorption and promotes H2 desorption, thereby enhancing intrinsic activity.
+First, interfacial electron transfer from Ni to MoO2 moderately weakens H* adsorption and promotes H2 desorption, thereby enhancing intrinsic activity.
 Second, the tri-scale hierarchical porosity, together with the hydrophilic MoO2 coating, accelerates bubble detachment and promotes electrolyte permeation, improving mass transfer.
-Finally, the strong interactions between Ni and MoO2, along with their robust integration onto the electrode skeleton, enhance structural stability.
+Finally, strong interactions between Ni and MoO2, along with their robust integration into the electrode skeleton, enhance structural stability.

 "This atomic-to-macro multiscale electrode design strategy overcomes the long-standing dilemma in high-current-density ALKWE caused by the activity-stability tradeoff, providing an important advancement for sustainable hydrogen production," said Prof. DENG.